 Imvamune is licensed for people age 18 years or older.
-However, vaccine experts support using Imvamune for people of any age who have close contact with someone who has monkeypox.
+However, vaccine experts support using Imvamune for people of any age who are at high risk of being exposed to monkeypox or have had close contact with someone who has monkeypox.
 If you get the vaccine and are under age 18 years, this is called “off-label use.”
 There is limited information on the use of Imvamune in children.
 Studies done with similar vaccines show there were no safety concerns for children under age 18 years.
 Talk to your healthcare provider if you are under age 18 years before getting this vaccine.

 For Imvamune to work, you need to get it before monkeypox symptoms start.
 If you get Imvamune after contact with monkeypox virus, the vaccine can protect you from getting a monkeypox infection, or it can make the infection milder.
 If you have a weak immune system, the vaccine may not work as well.